CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

    (separate-env) $ pip install -r scipy-requirements.txt

 For Python users who need to guarantee deterministic builds, another step is suggested.
-Adding hashes to a requirements.txt provides the guarantee that the exact bits are installed.
-PyPI now supports sha256, which is strongly recommended over md5, which has known vulnerabilities.
-Pip can be used to calculate the hashes, which are then added to the requirements file.
+Adding hashes to a requirements file provides the guarantee that the exact bits are installed.
+PyPI now supports SHA-256, which is strongly recommended over MD5, the latter having known vulnerabilities. pip can be used to calculate the hashes, which are then added to the requirements file.

 .. code-block:: bash